 Such a global decline in the hamster’s population can only partially be explained by a worsening of the biotopes (the spatial structure of the environment), i.e. the farmlands, since this would only have regional effects.
 My hypothesis is that the decline is due to a change in the chronotope (the temporal structure of the environment), for example by light pollution or climate change.
-Such disturbances act on the global scale.
-Indeed, in recent years, we have observed a marked delay in the onset of the reproductive phase in hamsters.
-As a consequence, the yearly offspring of a female has reduced by 77% all over Europe, and this negative trend is still progressing.
-In this project the reasons for this decline in the reproductive rate will be elucidated.
+Such disturbances act on the global scale and would affect the endogenous circannual clock.
+Indeed, in recent years, we have observed a marked delay in the onset and thus a shortening of the reproductive phase in hamsters.
+As a consequence, the yearly offspring of a female has reduced by 77%.
+This alone will lead to extinction of the species within the shortest of time.
+In this project the reasons for the delay in the reproduction phase should be elucidated.

 Pévet P, Bouaouda H, Monecke S, Mendoza J, El Allali K, Challet E (2016) Control of seasonality by photoperiodic changes: Are the Arcuate nuclei involved?
 In: Haldar, C (ed) Updates on Integrative Physiology and Comparative Endocrinology.
 Banaras Hindu University Press, Vârânasî (India)